mrazomej/phd/src/chapter_05/section_03_model.md

 ## Three-state promoter model for simple repression {#supp_model}

-In order to tackle the question of how much information the simple repression motif can process we require the joint probability distribution of mRNA and protein $P(m, p; t)$.
-To obtain this distribution we use the chemical master equation formalism as described in XXX.
-Specifically, we assume a three-state model where the promoter can be found 1) in a transcriptionally active state ($A$ state), 2) in a transcriptionally inactive state without the repressor bound ($I$ state) and 3) with the repressor bound ($R$ state).
+To tackle the question of how much information the simple repression motif can process, we require the joint probability distribution of mRNA and protein $P(m, p; t)$.
+To obtain this distribution, we use the chemical master equation formalism as described in XXX.
+Specifically, we assume a three-state model, where the promoter can be found 1) in a transcriptionally active state ($A$ state), 2) in a transcriptionally inactive state without the repressor bound ($I$ state) and 3) with the repressor bound ($R$ state).
 (See [@Fig:ch3_fig02](A)).
 These three states generate a system of coupled differential equations for each of the three state distributions $P_A(m, p)$,
 $P_I(m, p)$ and $P_R(m, p)$.
-Given the rates shown in [@Fig:ch3_fig02](A) let us define the system of ODEs.
-For the transcriptionally active state we have
+Given the rates shown in [@Fig:ch3_fig02](A), let us define the system of ODEs.
+For the transcriptionally active state, we have
 $$
 \begin{split}
     \frac{d P_A(m, p)}{dt} &=